the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 This blog is NOT:
 * a research blog with journal-tier contributions, though I try my best to apply a research-oriented mindset to AI Engineering
 * a plug or product pitch, though I will unabashedly rave about any tools that make me a happy engineer
-* a guarantee of novel ideas - I'll write about what's on my mind, and while I’m not claiming all my ideas are original, my opinions are always hard-won
+* a guarantee of novel ideas.
+I'll write about what's on my mind, and while I’m not claiming all my ideas are original, my opinions are always hard-won

 ### 🖊️ Why I'm writing